krishnavamsi42/Automated-Cryptocurrency-Market-Analysis-and-Reporting-Project-Using-Python/README.md

 - SMTP: For sending emails with attachments.
 - Schedule: For automating the task to run daily at 8:00 AM.
 - Dotenv: For securely managing environment variables like email credentials.

+## Findings
+The project identifies the top 10 cryptocurrencies with:

+- Highest price increase: Cryptocurrencies that have had the largest price increase in the last 24 hours.
+- Highest price decrease: Cryptocurrencies that have had the largest price decrease in the last 24 hours.

+These insights can be valuable for investors looking to track market trends or identify potential investment opportunities.

+Sample Output (CSV)
+The CSV file contains the following columns:

+- ID: The cryptocurrency identifier.
+- Current Price: The current market price of the cryptocurrency.
+- Market Cap: The total market capitalization of the cryptocurrency.
+- Price Change Percentage (24h): The percentage change in the price over the last 24 hours.
+- 24h High: The highest price reached in the last 24 hours.
+- 24h Low: The lowest price reached in the last 24 hours.
+- All-Time High (ATH): The highest price ever recorded for the cryptocurrency.
+- All-Time Low (ATL): The lowest price ever recorded for the cryptocurrency.
+- Timestamp: The date and time when the data was retrieved.

+## Objectives Achieved
+- Automated Data Collection: Real-time data is fetched from the CoinGecko API every day.
+- Data Analysis: Analyzed and identified the top-performing and underperforming cryptocurrencies based on price changes.
+- Email Automation: A report is automatically generated and sent via email every day, providing insights into the market's performance.
+- Ease of Use: The script is easy to use and can be scheduled to run without manual intervention.

+## Conclusion
+This project demonstrates how automation can be applied to real-time cryptocurrency market analysis, helping investors or analysts stay informed without manually tracking market data.
+With the addition of scheduled tasks and automated email reports, this solution provides both convenience and actionable insights.
+The project can be extended to track additional metrics or support multiple users.